 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

 RRM is a key feature of the Cisco Unified Wireless Network.
-The AP can monitor all 802.11 channels for rogue devices, noise and interference, as well as neighor APs.
+The AP can monitor all 802.11 channels for rogue devices, noise and interference, as well as neighbor APs.

-However, while the APs are performing off-channel scanning (typically, for 70ms periods every 3 to 20 seconds), they cannot service clients on the channel they are serving.
+However, while the APs are performing off-channel scanning (typically, for 80 millisecond periods every 3 to 20 seconds), they cannot service clients on the channel they are serving.
 This will result in minor, intermittent delays or loss in packet delivery (from 0.05% to as much as 1.5% packet loss).
+For most clients, the performance impact is imperceptible; however, some unusually sensitive clients, if unable to transmit to the AP for 80 milliseconds, will roam away from the AP, or even disconnect from the network.

-In some applications, where client devices are highly intolerant of packet loss, one may need to configure RRM to defer off-channel scanning, or to disable RRM monitoring entirely.
+In such a situation, where client devices are highly intolerant of packet loss, one may need to configure RRM to defer off-channel scanning, or to disable RRM monitoring entirely.
+This article explains how to do that.

 Off-Channel Scanning Defer